MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/supported-customizations.md

 ## Customizations supported on the Conversation form

-The customizations supported on the Conversation form include:
+The customizations supported by the Conversation form include:
 - Create one-to-many relationships
 - Add subgrids on the Conversation form
 - Edit existing forms in the following ways: